EmergeTools/emerge-android/gradle-plugin/README.md

   // ..

   snapshots {
-    snapshotsStorageDirectory.set(
+    // Path to local snapshot image storage, defaults to `/build/emerge/snapshots/outputs` snapshotsStorageDirectory.set("/src/main/snapshots")

-      "/src/main/snapshots"
+    // Android API version to run snapshots on, must be 29, 31, 33 or 34.
-    ) // Path to local snapshot image storage, defaults to `/build/emerge/snapshots/outputs`
+    apiVersion.set(33)

-    apiVersion.set(33) // Android API version to run snapshots on, must be 29, 31, 33 or 34.
+    // Include private previews in snapshot generation - defaults to true includePrivatePreviews.set(false)

-    tag.set("snapshots") // Tag to use for grouping builds in the Emerge dashboard
+    // Tag to use for grouping builds in the Emerge dashboard tag.set("snapshots")
     // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()

-    enabled.set(true) // If performance tasks/project configuration are enabled.
+    // If performance tasks/project configuration are enabled. enabled.set(true)
   }
 }
 ```